 3 — Designing Workflows That Preserve Authenticity

-Design workflows so automation does the repetitive heavy lifting while humans preserve voice, nuance, and trust.
+Create workflows that let automation handle repetitive tasks while humans maintain voice, nuance, and trust.
 Start by deciding which stages require judgment (topic choice, claims, company positioning) and which can be automated (research aggregation, tag generation, formatting).
 That clear separation reduces cognitive load for creators and keeps content feeling like it came from real people, not a factory.

 Hybrid workflow patterns: when to automate and when to require human input

-Example `prompt` template for consistent voice: “`text Write a 600-word blog intro in a confident, conversational tone.
-Use the brand voice pack “Practical Expert.”
+Write a 600-word blog intro in a confident, conversational tone.
+Use the brand voice pack "Practical Expert."
 Avoid jargon; explain terms in one sentence.
-Include a single CTA at the end. “`
+Include a single CTA at the end.

 Style guides, voice packs and governance